 What is a caveat?

-The person receiving the caveat needs to give permission for the lender or borrower to use their property as security prior to leasing it out.
+The person receiving the caveat needs to permit the lender or borrower to use their property as security prior to leasing it out.
 The owner of the property needs to lodge caveats on his property so that no one can take possession without first taking him into consideration and giving him notice of their intention before proceeding with the sale.
 Indeed, owners need caveats in place so that any third party cannot sell his property without first being given notice and consent.

 You’ll always need an affidavit of truth and an affidavit of identity – this is due to Singapore’s personal information laws.
 Other documents may include certificates of ownership, affidavits from previous landlords that own rights over the property, letters of guarantee from past tenants, letters of guarantee for future tenants (if applicable), and more.